Protect Your Business with Cyber Liability Insurance Coverage

 It may also cover losses resulting from business interruption, network damage, and extortion.

-However, the specific coverage will depend on the policy and the insurance provider, so it is important to carefully review the terms and conditions before purchasing cyber insurance.
+However, coverage will depend on the policy and the insurance provider, so it is important to carefully review the terms and conditions before purchasing cyber insurance.

 What Businesses Should Have Cyber Insurance?

-All businesses, regardless of size or industry, should consider obtaining cyber insurance, as cyber-attacks can happen to anyone.
+All businesses, regardless of size or industry, should consider obtaining cyber insurance, as cyber-attacks can happen anytime.
+Nobody is immune to cyber threats.

 The cost of cyber insurance varies depending on the size of the business, the industry it operates in, and the level of coverage needed.
 According to a 2020 report by the National Association of Insurance Commissioners, the average cost of cyber insurance for a small business with less than $1 million in revenue is around $1,500 annually.